Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Experimental Results

 \subsubsection{\textbf{Impact of Value Inference Generation}}

-To assess the impact of value inference generation, we compare our two step process with K personas and a judgment agent with a similar two step process where a single Value Inference Agent replaces the K persona agents by first inferring a value profile for the target individual and the same judgment agent answers questions based only on this profile.
+To assess the impact of value inference generation, we compare our two-step process (with $K$ personas and a judgment agent) against a similar two-step process where a single Value Inference Agent replaces the $K$ persona agents by first inferring a value profile for the target individual, after which the same judgment agent answers questions based only on this profile.
 We evaluate both approaches across all six regional datasets using the same retrieval and setup as in our main experiments.
 Figure~\ref{fig:value_inference_comparison} presents the accuracy comparison between the two architectures.

 Among the four models, GPT-4o-mini slightly benefits from the Value Inference Variant by around 0.01 on average, particularly showing higher accuracy on GSS (+0.07) and CGSS (+0.11).
 In contrast, the other three models achieve consistent gains with \textbf{OG-MAR}, ranging from +0.03 to +0.10 on average across datasets.
 While the Value Inference Variant outperforms \textbf{OG-MAR} on GSS across all four models, \textbf{OG-MAR} achieves clearly higher accuracy on the remaining datasets for most models.
-These results suggest that explicitly simulating multiple personas and preserving their distinct value profiles provides the judgment model with richer and more diverse evidence, which in turn allows \textbf{OG-MAR} to maintain stronger performance than the Value Inference Variant in most models and datasets.
+These results suggest that explicitly simulating multiple personas and preserving their distinct value profiles provides the judgment model with richer and more diverse evidence\footnote{Appendix~\ref{app:case_multipersona} provides a qualitative case of preserving competing cultural cues through multi-persona simulation.}, which in turn allows \textbf{OG-MAR} to maintain stronger performance than the Value Inference Variant in most models and datasets.